nguyenbeo/biolit-terraform-workshop/README.md

 7. **Deploy the sample NGINX workload** - Apply `6.k8s.nginx_pod.tf` to create the `nginx-demo` deployment.
 Use `kubectl get deploy -n biolit` and `kubectl describe deploy/nginx-demo -n biolit` to inspect the replica set, pods, container image, and resource requests.
 8. **Expose and test the service** - Apply `7.k8s.expose_service.tf` to provision the `ClusterIP` service, then run `kubectl port-forward svc/nginx-demo -n biolit 8080:80` and curl `http://localhost:8080` to validate traffic reaches the pods.
 Clean up everything with `terraform destroy` when finished.
 9. **Catch Kubernetes drift** - After the NGINX deployment exists, manually scale it out-of-band with `kubectl scale deployment/nginx-demo -n biolit --replicas=6`.
 Use `kubectl get deploy nginx-demo -n biolit` to confirm the drift, then run `terraform plan -target=kubernetes_deployment_v1.nginx` to see Terraform propose resetting replicas to the declared count.
 Finish by either applying the plan or scaling the deployment back yourself so state and cluster realign.
+10. **Create a issue on Github** - Apply `9.github_issue.tf` to create issue on this Github repo.
-10. **Tear everything down safely** - List current resources via `terraform state list`, run `terraform destroy`, and review the plan before typing `yes`.
+11. **Tear everything down safely** - List current resources via `terraform state list`, run `terraform destroy`, and review the plan before typing `yes`.
 Once the destroy completes, double-check with `kubectl get all -n biolit` and inspect the `resources/` folder to verify nothing managed remains, then run a final `terraform plan` to ensure the workspace reports no changes.

 ## Troubleshooting and Best Practices